Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 On May 24, 2022, 18-year-old Salvador Ramos opened fire, killed 19 students and two teachers, and wounded 17 other people at Robb Elementary School, Uvalde, Texas.

 Three people died a few weeks later, and 11 were injured in another mass shooting on a regular Saturday night in Philadelphia.
-There have been other mass shootings in Buffalo, Chattanooga, Summerton, and Phoenix.
-Is it anything new?
-Sadly, no.
+There have been other mass shootings in other parts of the US.

 In most mass shooting cases, the assailants are either killed on the crime scene or are nowhere to be found, so we can't ask them.

-Of course, some mass shooters who died on the scene were found to have been diagnosed with some mental illness before the gruesome incident.
+Some mass shooters who died on the scene were found to have been diagnosed with some mental illness before the gruesome incident.

 But there are a few cases in which psychiatrists have tried to get into the minds of mass shooters that were caught.